CLambert1/CLambert1.github.io/_pages/conferences.md

 Posters
 -----
-El Abdellaoui M., Lambert C., Pettex, M. (2025) "Mapping the vulnerability of seabirds and marine mammals to offshore wind farms in French waters: a spatial planning tool".
+El Abdellaoui M., *Lambert C.*, Pettex, M. (2025) "Mapping the vulnerability of seabirds and marine mammals to offshore wind farms in French waters: a spatial planning tool".
 In Conference on Wind energy and Wildlife impact, Montpellier, France

 Rodríguez Juncá A. et al. (2025) "Mitigating cetacean collisions in a critical area".
 In Annual conference of the ECS, Punta Delgada, Azores, Portugal.